biohazard999/Xenial.Framework/docs/guide/source-generators-layout-builder-generator.md

 ## Drawbacks/Issues

-* No target type annotation, yet
 * Only works with [Inherit from `LayoutBuilder<T>` style](/guide/layout-builders-advanced-syntax.md#inherit-from-layoutbuilder-t), yet

 ## API-surface

 A partial class inherited from `Xenial.Framework.Layouts.LayoutBuilder<T>` will follow the rules:

-* It will generate metadata for all public properties of the `TTargetType`
+* It will generate metadata for all public properties of the `TTargetType` including parent classes
 * It will recursively generate additional metadata for nested object types when a `[Xenial.XenialExpandMember("MemberName")]` is defined with a valid [property train](#property-trains).

 ### Property Trains